Jdo300/Roo-Code/cline_docs/activeContext.md

     - `index.ts` (MCP Server): Fixed event routing logic for `message` events.
 - **Notable Behaviors:**
     - `roo_ipc_get_token_usage` returns full payload for historical tasks (better than expected).
+- **Generalized Delta Logic for IPC Messages:**
+    - Refactored the delta calculation logic in `src/exports/api.ts`.
+    - Delta calculation now applies to _any_ message object with a `partial: true` property, regardless of its `type` or other fields (e.g., `say` subtype).
+    - This ensures all streaming messages over IPC use efficient delta updates.
+    - Confirmed working by Jason.

 **Test Log Summary (All Initial MCP tools tested):**